Ethanlloyd21/Budget-Tracker/README.md

 - [License](#License)

 # General Info
-- Using Progressive Web Application (PWA) this application enables the user to add expenses and deposits to their budget with or without an online connection.
-When entering transactions offline, data should populate the total when connected back online.

 ### What is Progressive Web Application (PWA)?
 - A Progressive Web App (PWA) is a web app that uses modern web capabilities to deliver an app-like experience to users.
 These apps meet certain requirements (see below), are deployed to servers, accessible through URLs, and indexed by search engines.